elotroalex/chiens/_texts/translation.md

 - {:.sp} The Chorus *(joyous.)*

-- The Great Saint-Domingue Revolution continues ...
+- The Great Revolution of Saint-Domingue continues ...

 - {:.sp} The Woman Reciter.

-- Who is this man? a cloud of blood halos his wild head.
+- Who is this man?
+A cloud of blood crowns his wild head with a halo.

 - {:.sp} Half Chorus *(joyous.)*